MischaU8/yumyum/display/perspective-field-of-view_DKonzamz5Dk.md

 Version:
 Uploaded: 2023-04-20

-yum yum Floyd here with a quick look at adjusting the perspective field of view in Plasticity you can toggle between perspective and orthographic View using the number five key on the numeric keypad or by using its icon in the top right corner of the UI when working with prospective enabled in the viewport you can right click the icon to adjust the field of view use this field of view attribute to adjust the perspective view to your liking
+You can toggle between *perspective* and *orthographic* view using the number `5` key on the numeric keypad or by using its icon in the top right corner of the UI.

+When working with [[perspective]] enabled in the viewport you can right click the icon to adjust the *field of view* (FOV).

+Use this field of view attribute to adjust the perspective view to your liking.